alfredo1995/metal-slug/README.md

     To solve this problem, I used Git LFS (Git Large File Storage):

-I will provide an example of how Git LFS was used for the "Library" and "Assets" folders in this project, along with a sample text instructing people on how to install the necessary libraries and configure the "Library" and "Assets" folders.

 Git LFS was configured to track files in the "library" and "assets" folders and store them externally.

-    //Inicializar o Git LFS
     git lfs install

-    //Rastrear a pasta "Library" e "assets"
     git lfs track "libary/*"
     git lfs track "Assets/*"